 I started out as a music journalist, interviewing artists such as Terri Lyne Carrington, Blues Traveler, Fiction Plane, Karmin, Clint Mansell, and The Office star Creed Bratton.
 I have also covered concerts including Janelle Monae, The Police, She & Him, Muse, and Kimbra.
 You may find some of these pieces in my 2013 Musician Career Profiles Project here.

-Random nuggets of About Me that may help you understand who I am and what I am all about:
+Random nuggets of information that may help you understand who I am and what I am all about:

-I play the drums in a jazz-noir rock band, Savoir Faire.
+I play the drums in a jazz-noir rock band.

 I once won an essay scholarship by writing about teleportation in Star Trek and quantum physics.